cloudfoundry/docs-bosh/content/cli-v2.md

 - `bosh repack-stemcell src.tgz dst.tgz [--name=name] [--version=ver] [--cloud-properties=json-string]`

+    !!! warning
+        Starting in version CLI v5.4.0, repacking a stemcell will preserve a new field `api_version` in the manifest.
+Repacking any stemcells with `api_version` in their manifest with CLI v5.3.1 and lower will omit the field.

     Produces new stemcell tarball with updated properties such as name, version, and cloud properties.

     See [Repacking stemcells](repack-stemcell.md) for details.